 In Hiroshima itself we got around on foot, the places to visit are near to each other and our hotel was situated between these sites and Hiroshima station, pretty much perfect.

-Where to stay in Hiroshima: accommodation
+Where to stay in Hiroshima on a budget

 We stayed at the Hiroshima Pacific Hotel.
 Funny thing, we booked this hotel at Hiroshima station while having dinner and arrived about 30 minutes after making our booking.
 Nevertheless, our printed reservation lay behind the hotel desk and our check-in couldn’t have been smoother.
 True Japanese efficiency!